RobinBoers/geheimesite.nl/src/privacy.md

 ## Google fonts

-I stopped using Google fonts when I discovered they were tracking my visitors.
-If you use Google fonts served from Google they can see your IP address and will save it.
+I stopped using Google fonts when I discovered [they were tracking my visitors](//brycewray.com/posts/2020/08/google-fonts-privacy/).
+If you use Google fonts served from Google they log request data, including your IP address.
 My web fonts are now self-hosted.

 ## YouTube embeds